PersonXXIII/Chatbot-API/README.md

 **AI Type:** Supervised AI.<br>
 Al-Siraj is an Islamic chatbot.
 Which is built to handle the queries of Children (Age: <14).
 It consists of basic Islamic queries which can help them understand more about Islam.
 As the queries are basic knowledge, which also can help non-muslims to get knowledge about Islam.
 The API can get input in two languages only, Urdu and English.
 More languages can be added accordingly.<br>
 **NOTE:** This is the **API** of the chatbot.<br>
+#
+**Versions:** <br>
+01: Main.py: <br>
+This version uses a Google Translate API to take and response user in multiple languages.
+Currently the code is done for two languages only.<br>
+02: Main (Without Translate).py: <br>
+This version is without the Google Translate API.
+It takes input and gives responses only in english. <br>
+#
 **Input Langugaes:**
 > Urdu.<br>
 > English.<br>